wichmann-lab/python-psignifit/docs/basic-usage.md

 A value near zero indicates your data behaves binomially distributed, whereas values near one indicate severely overdispersed data.
-Refer to the [original publication](http://www.sciencedirect.com/science/article/pii/S0042698916000390) for more details on the interpreation of this parameter.
+Refer to the [original publication](http://www.sciencedirect.com/science/article/pii/S0042698916000390) for more details on the interpretation of this parameter.

 ## Fitting the psychometric function